Hawaii-based AGU Ramen is now open in Houston. (Photo courtesy AGU Ramen)

 Grab a fried egg sandwich at Edison's new brunch service.
 (Photo courtesy Edison Houston Facebook page)

-Dinner is served at the new Killen's STQ.
+Killen's STQ is another venture from Ronnie Killen.
 (Photo courtesy Killen's STQ Facebook page)

 End your meal at Killen's STQ with a pumpkin meringue tart.
 (Photo courtesy Killen's STQ)